What is Readers' Theatre?

 #7 - If you need more guidance Laurie Henry has four excellent lesson plans that show how Readers' Theatre can be introduced for the first time (here).

-#8 - Don't forget that while literature is most commonly used for Readers' Theatre that poetry, history and biography also work well.
+#8 - Don't forget that while literature is most commonly used, poetry, history and biography also works well.

 Readers' Theatre Scripts

 As I said above, there are many resource books that contain scripts, but there are also hundreds of scripts available FREE and online.
 Here are some of the best resource sites:

 'Mr Young's Website' with almost 200 scripts (HERE)

 'Teaching Heart' has a section on 'Reader's Theater Scripts and Plays' (HERE)

 'Aaron Shepard's Free Scripts' (HERE)

 'Timeless Teacher' site (HERE)

 Some quirky science scripts on 'Adrian Bruce's Free Educational Resources' site (HERE)